spice-herald/HeST/README.md

 ## Simple Example

 A jupyter notebook, "ExampleUsage.ipynb" has been included for an example of how to generate events.

+## Map generation

+Detector geometries require light collection efficiency (LCE) and QP evaporation (QPE) maps to speed up the yields generation.
+An example detector geometry (using the Amherst design) has been included.
+The "map_generation" directory has example scripts for how these maps were generated.
+It's recommended to run these in an environment where you can submit jobs with many nodes, such as
+NERSC or Great Lakes.

 ## Help